Posts Tagged ‘Mandolin Bridges’

 Red HenryIf some of you are members of the Mandolin Cafe discussion site, you’ve seen that mandolin bridges have generated a couple of good discussions lately.
 One topic has to do with a subject of many experiments I’ve done, and that is mandolin bridge weight.

-Most folks may never think much about the bridge that comes on their mandolin—it’s only a bridge, right?—but finding the right bridge is possibly the easiest (and sometimes the cheapest) way to give your mandolin a big improvement in sound.
+Most folks may never think much about the bridge that comes on their mandolin---it's only a bridge, right?---but finding the right bridge is possibly the easiest (and sometimes the cheapest) way to give your mandolin a big improvement in sound.

 One well-proven possibility is to put a maple bridge on your mandolin.
 Maple bridges are easy to make, and the material is cheap.
 I also offer bridges that I make (check out my bridge page), but I recommend that you make your own, starting with designs that I’ve developed and going on to test your own ideas.

 One of the most remarkable things about maple bridges is that they weigh so much less than conventional, two-piece ebony ones.
-For example, a maple bridge will typically weigh from 6 to 10 grams installed, and a two-piece ebony bridge might weigh from 13 to 22 grams! —that’s a lot of extra bridge-weight for the mandolin to try to overcome.
+For example, a maple bridge will typically weigh from 6 to 10 grams installed, and a two-piece ebony bridge might weigh from 13 to 22 grams! ---that's a lot of extra bridge-weight for the mandolin to try to overcome.

 So how did I find this out?
 By making over a hundred experimental bridges.
 First, I tried to make lighter and lighter bridges.
 Here’s a photo of Bridge #2: